wangziqi2013/wangziqi2013.github.io/_posts/2020-05-21-Adaptive-Cache-Compression-for-High-Performance-Processors.markdown

 turned off, and the benefit is zero.
 If, however, that the hit line is above position 4, but is compressed, then compression does not introduce extra benefits, but we have to pay for the extra decompression cycles, which can be quantitized by adding a benefit of -M where M is the latency of decompression.

+L2 misses are also classicied into different categories based on whether compression can bring any benefit.
+If the cache miss hits a line in NP state (which is classicied as a miss, but since we preserved the address tag, it can still show what position the line is in the LRU stack), we sum up compressed sizes (not actual size, as in cache access) of all previous tags in the LRU stack, and compare that with the number of segments per set.
+If the sum is smaller than the number, meaning there is sill space if the line were not evicted or fetched, but since some of the lines may not be stored compressed, the block was evicted somewhere earlier during execution (I think the author ignored L1 fetch here).
+In this case, the miss is considered as avoidable, since it is some uncompressed lines that prevent the current line from being cached.
+If, on the other hand, the sum of all previous compressed sizes exceed the segment count, the miss is unavoidable.